Ningaloo Total Solar Eclipse

 ultra smooth Astro-Physics AP155 optics.

-Above: Single EOSR5 frame of the chromosphere taken with the AP155
+Above: The chromosphere taken with the AP155

 Above Baily's beads and a bright chromosphere were hallmarks